Writing Python Detections

 Construct Python detections in the Console or CLI workflow

-You can alternatively use the no-code detection builder in the Console to create rules, or write them locally in YAML.
-If you aren't sure whether to write detections locally in YAML or Python, see the Using Python vs. YAML section.
+You can alternatively use the no-code detection builder in the Console to create rules, or write them locally as Simple Detections.
+If you aren't sure whether to write detections locally as Simple Detections or Python detections, see the Using Python vs. Simple Detections YAML section.

 Before you write a new Python detection, see if there's a Panther-managed detection that meets your needs (or almost meets your needs—Panther-managed rules can be tuned with Inline Filters).
 Leveraging a Panther-managed detection not only saves you from the effort of writing one yourself, but also provides the ongoing benefit of continuous updates to core detection logic, as Panther releases new versions.